Blueberry Lemon Muffins are the perfect combo of sweet and tart! Easy to make in just over 30 minutes, they are such a tasty snack or dessert.

 Yes, you can!
-Cool muffins completely and do not frost.
-Wrap tightly each muffin in freezer wrap and add them in batches to freezer bags.
+First, cool muffins completely and do not frost.
+Then, wrap tightly each muffin in freezer wrap and add them in batches to freezer bags.
 Muffins can be stored frozen for up to 3 months at 0 degrees F or lower.

 How to make lemon zest

 Follow the easy steps below: